-When requested to divulge his ultimate effect for the guitar, Earp came back with, "Compression.
-When used on two-handed "tapping" compositions, it helps even out the guitar's signal," and then pointed out his musicial goals, "Best offered in a quote from San Diego's SLAMM Magazine (5/15/96), "...The central vibe of (Rosewood) has a healthy, spiritual quality...Earp suceeds in giving his pieces unique identities...(his) lovely melodies and his gifted guitar playing meld into a sweet, finely crafted sound..."
+When asked to divulge his one essential effect for the guitar, Earp responded by saying, "Compression.
+When used on two-handed "tapping" compositions, it helps even out the guitar's signal," and continued by mentioning his musicial goals, "Best offered in a quote from San Diego's SLAMM Magazine (5/15/96), "...The central vibe of (Rosewood) has a healthy, spiritual quality...Earp suceeds in giving his pieces unique identities...(his) lovely melodies and his gifted guitar playing meld into a sweet, finely crafted sound..."
 That quote reflects every goal I intend to reach with my music, both now and in the future."
-He fervently hopes to one day study the Uilleann pipes ("Davy Spillane is king!"), and is at this time listening to San Diego indie singer/songwriter and producer of his CD, Joe Mersch, Billy Mclaughlin, Bruce Cockburn and Riverdance .
+He fervently hopes to one day study the Uilleann pipes ("Davy Spillane is king!"), and is presently listening to San Diego indie singer/songwriter and producer of his CD, Joe Mersch, Billy Mclaughlin, Bruce Cockburn and Riverdance .
 His primary fulfillment?
-"Honoring God," he affirms categorically.
+"Honoring God," he declares incontestably.

-Earp concludes by listing continuing and future undertakings succinctly, by saying, "Released August 1999, my newest project is a solo instrumental follow-up to Rosewood entitled "Smiles To Go", which is available through Solid Air Records.
+Earp concludes by detailing current and approaching undertakings succinctly, by saying, "Released August 1999, my newest project is a solo instrumental follow-up to Rosewood entitled "Smiles To Go", which is available through Solid Air Records.
 Also available from Solid Air is a sampler entitled "Acoustic Guitar Highlights Volume II", where a track from Rosewood was included alongside cuts from, among others, Elton John's bandleader Davey Johnstone, The Hellecaster's John Jorgenson, and ex-Wings guitarist Laurence Juber."

 Guitar Nine visitors have compared the playing style and/or musical approach of Jim Earp to guitarists such as Phil Keaggy and others.